bachelor-2014/report/v2/hardware.md

 out of ball bearings of the right size.
 We did not have time to order new, so the holders are attached to the rails on ball bearings that are too small and then raised with small pieces of paper so the plastic does not hit the rails directly.
-The result is that the top x/y axes run very badly (when they run at all).
+The result is that the top x and y axes run very badly (when they run at all).
 This should easily be overcome with the correct ball bearings, but since the top carriage is not a necessity for what we wish to achieve in this project, we decided to leave the top as is.